bsccf/Uni-notes/Thermofluids/3U Assumptions, boundary conditions and problem solving/steady flow.md

 #### What is
 ## Steady flow
-The conditions (velocity, pressure and cross-section) may differ from point to point but DO NOT change with time.
+The conditions (velocity, pressure and cross-section) may differ from point to point but do not change with time.